Sierra Club Foundation

 Notable Board Members: Lynn Jurich, Mike Richter, and Darren Aronofsky have served on the board

-Staff: The Chief Advancement Officer leads a team of 30+ professionals responsible for raising $65+ million annually
+Staff: The Chief Advancement Officer leads a team responsible for fundraising

 Discretionary Authority: By law, the Sierra Club Foundation retains control and discretion/variance power over all charitable funds received, including how they are disbursed within the purposes for which they were contributed and the unilateral right to select recipients it believes will best accomplish those purposes.